 Recognize load piping joint squirm by a gross lateral shift of the convolutions of the longitudinal centerline.
 Expansion joint squirm can reduce cycle life or produce a catastrophic failure in extreme cases.
 To avoid squirming, the joint designer must limit movement capacity and flexibility.
 For example, you can use control rods.

 Up to 6” dia.- 4 ft./sec./inch of diameter.
 Above 6” dia. -25 ft/sec.

 Up to 6” dia. – 2 ft./sec./inch of diameter.
 Above 6” dia. -10 ft./sec.

-Covers also provide a suitable base for external insulation to be added over an expansion joint.
-Some insulating materials, if wet, can leach chlorides or other substances that could damage a pipeline expansion joint.
+Covers also provide a suitable base for external insulation over a joint.
+However, some insulating materials, if wet, can leach chlorides or other substances that could damage a pipeline expansion joint.

 Pipework Expansion Joints

 You must install all pipes at room temperature.
 Pipes that hot transport liquids (such as water or steam) work at higher temperatures.
 Therefore their length will expand significantly when the ambient temperature rises to the operating temperature.

 Create tension in certain areas within the distribution system (such as pipe connections), which may break extreme cases.
 Then, as the system heats up, they move to each other.